WASdev/sample.batch.bonuspayout/docs/ApplicationDetails.md

 This feature may be removed and the application will be restarted, after which it will continue to work.

-You can see this by doing:
+You can see this by doing (from the directory that contains your 'wlp' install directory)

 1.  submit job with predefined server config (including cdi-1.2)